dylankleinhentz/spriteCloud/README.md

 -

-c.
+# c.
 Has a link to the results in Calliope.pro;

-d.
+# d.
 Describe one improvement point and one new feature for the Calliope.pro platform;

 Improvement:
-- No login link ontop of Calliope.org home page, only a signup.
-Login link only at the bottom of page.
+- No Login link/button ontop of Calliope.pro home page, only a Signup link/button.
+Login link/button is only displayed at the bottom of the Home page.

+One new feature:
+- Add a dashboard page functionallity wheres a user can manage (Add, Remove, Edit) the panels displayed on the dashboard.

-e.
+# e.
 What you used to select the scenarios, what was your approach?;

-f.
+# f.
 Why are they the most important;

-g.
+# g.
 What could be the next steps to your project;
+Next steps to the spriteCloud project would be:
+- To fully integrate Calliope.pro into the projects Jenkins and Github pipeline.
+- To increase test coverage.
+- To automate all test cases created.
+- To maintain automation test scripts.
+- To manage and maintain CI/CD pipeline.
+- To provide assistance to those who will be using the project and adding to the automation coverage.
+- To maintain documentation of project.